reacan/digisnacks/content/post/debian-persistent-live/index.en.md

 ---
-title: "Bootable Debian persistent live system"
+title: "Debian persistent live system"
 date: 2024-03-28
 tags: ["GNU/Linux", "Digital Forensics"]
 ---
 ## They say Debian runs on anything...
 <center><img src="debian-meme.jpg"></center>

-### Perfect for use as a bootable live system
+### Perfect for use as a live system

 Bootable live systems come in handy in troubleshooting hardware, examining and manipulating systems and exporting information.